NexushasTaken/CodeWorm-Adventure-Game/docs/Scenarios.md

 ### Making a Scenario

-for players to be able to retain what they have learned, a multiple scenarios for each Concept is a must. for instance, **Variables & Data Types** has many different data types, each data type must be one or more scenario scenario, see Scenario #1 and Scenario #2 below, these #1 and #2 Scenarios focused on *Integer Data Types*.
+For players to retain what they've learned, multiple scenarios for each concept are essential.
+Each data type should have one or more dedicated scenarios.

 Template: